TedHusted/awake/awake.md/awake.md

 “Let’s dive right in.”

-Emma’s first slide is a classic stock chart showing a steady increase followed by a relatively flat line.
+Emma’s first slide is a classic stock chart showing a steady increase.
+After a peak, the line levels  out.

 “The stock price continued to trend up after the Ally upgrade two weeks ago.
-Then, on Monday and Tuesday, the price stayed relatively flat.
+Then, on Monday and Tuesday, the price stayed almost flat.
 It’s continued to be flat today.”

 Emma changes to a slide showing a second graph line superimposed over the first.